 This regulation applies to each financial aid applicant, whether a previous recipient or not.

-Remedial, audited and PE Coursework is excluded from SAP evaluations and not eligible for Federal Aid.
+Audited and PE Coursework is excluded from SAP evaluations and not eligible for Federal Aid.
 English as a Second Language (ESL) courses that are required as part of the student’s degree program will be considered in the SAP evaluation.
+Remedial Coursework does not occur at the graduate or professional level at Cornell and as a result, has no impact on SAP.

 There is no allowance for academic amnesty and all courses applicable to a student’s program (whenever taken) must be included in evaluating a student’s satisfactory academic progress.
 This applies to the number of credits attempted and completed as well as the GPA.
 When a student returns from a period of non-attendance from Cornell, all prior academic activity will be included in future SAP evaluations.